mipayne/JustTheClass/about.md

 Unit 5: Project

 Each unit will have:
-•   One journal club
+- One journal club
-o   Read the assigned primary research article o   Write up reasons why you agree or disagree with a specific conclusion based on the provided evidence o   Complete the figure annotation assignment o   Participate in structured discussion
+    - Read the assigned primary research article
+    - Write up reasons why you agree or disagree with a specific conclusion based on the provided evidence

-## UDL policies to consider using
-- Exams with 10 Questions and option to answer 7
-- Time in class for muddy cards in the middle of each unit
+    - Complete the figure annotation assignment
+    - Participate in structured discussion
+- Oppotunity to submit muddy cards to clear up any unclear topics

 ## Classes, readings, nanoquizzes
 ### Class meetings
 There will be two 1-hour class meetings each week on Tuesday and Thursday.
 You are expected to attend all class meetings and to participate actively in exercises and discussions
 ### Readings
 Most classes will have a reading that you must read before coming to class, with online exercises that you should do by 10pm the night before the class.
 The online exercises are designed to be practice for the in-class nanoquizzes, but are not graded for correctness, only for effort.
-There is no course textbook.
 ### Nanoquizzes
 Every class meeting will begin with a short quiz on the required reading for the class, plus recent class meetings.
 Nanoquizzes are closed-book and closed-notes, with a 3-minute time limit.
-The nanoquiz is part of the grade for each class, along with reading exercises, in-class programming exercises, clicker questions, and other activities.
+The nanoquiz is part of the grade for each class, along with reading exercises, in-class discussion, and other activities.

 The lowest 5 classwork grades are automatically dropped, so you are automatically excused from up to five classes.
 You can also make up missed or low classwork grades.
 More info: details of classwork grading and makeup.